-LINCOLNDALE, NY — A janitor fired for complaining about possible asbestos contamination at the school where he worked in Northern Westchester, New York, is not protected from retaliation, according to the Courthouse News Service.
+LINCOLNDALE, NY — A janitor fired for complaining about possible asbestos contamination at the school where he worked in Northern Westchester, New York, is not protected from retaliation, according to the Courthouse News Service

 The federal appeals panel upheld a District Court''s ruling against Norman Morey, who was canned by Somers Central School District

 , Morey was a government employee, according to the ruling, which made him responsible for cleaning up the insulation as part of his official job duties, and the court concluded that grumbling about the mess was not protected speech.

 "The District Court correctly concluded that, on the evidence of record, any reasonable jury would be required to find that Morey''s speech was made pursuant to his official duties," Judge Paul G. Gardephe wrote for the court''s three-judge panel.